Cabin Installation Service

 - It must be a waterproof.

 - It must have a least a small pigment of colour to provide a filter against the sun.

 There are many low-quality stains available for sheds, fences, garden furniture etc, that do not provide the correct weatherproofing needed for a log cabin.
-We have found that the most common paints available have actually performed the worst, leaving cabins unprotected, swollen with damp corners problems with sticking doors and windows.
+We have found that the most common paints available have actually performed the worst, leaving cabins unprotected and swollen with damp corners and problems with sticking doors and windows.

-Due to Scottish weather, it may also be necessary to apply some Silicone sealer to certain parts of the cabin.
+Due to the temperamental Scottish weather, it may also be necessary to apply some silicone sealer to certain parts of the cabin.
 This can occasionally be necessary even if the cabin is well built and treated.